So, what is Sustainable Consumption and Production?

 and as a central component of many of the 17 goals and 169 targets agreed in the agenda.

-In highlighting the cross-cutting nature of SCP, the 2030 Agenda has also made clear the need for robust, coordinated efforts to pool information, expertise and resources to scale up projects on the ground.
+In highlighting the cross-cutting nature of Sustainable Consumption and Production, the 2030 Agenda has also made clear the need for robust, coordinated efforts to pool information, expertise and resources to scale up projects on the ground.

-Since then , a number of important milestones have taken place with regards to SCP, which have shaped the definition
+Since then , a number of important milestones have taken place with regards to Sustainable Consumption and Production.

 “Perceived needs are socially and culturally determined, and sustainable development requires the promotion of values that encourage consumption standards that are within the bounds of the ecologically possible and to which all can reasonably aspire."